Windz-GameDev/Recommendation-Systems-Research/README.md

 This GRE Research Experience project combines traditional recommendation algorithms with Large Language Models (LLMs) to provide personalized and context-aware movie recommendations.
 Optimized to work efficiently with compact models like Phi-4 running locally through KoboldCPP, the system demonstrates significant improvements in recommendation quality across multiple metrics compared to traditional SVD methods alone.

+The link to the paper can be found at: https://arxiv.org/abs/2507.07251

 ## Key Features

 1. **Small Model Optimization**: Specifically designed to work efficiently with Phi-4 running locally through KoboldCPP with context shifting to reduce reprocessing.